Zzoe00Y/YESlingo/README.md

 ### User Management Use Cases

-_Signup:_ Registers new users.
+_Signup:_ Registers new users.\
-_Login:_ Handles user authentication.
+_Login:_ Handles user authentication.\
-_CheckProfile:_ Allows users to check their profiles.
+_CheckProfile:_ Allows users to check their profiles.\
-_ChangePassword:_ Allows users to update their passwords.
+_ChangePassword:_ Allows users to update their passwords.\
 _SetPreferredLanguage:_ Set default output language.
+_Logout:_

 ### Translation Use Cases

-_ProcessTextTranslation:_ Handles the text translation feature.
+_ProcessTextTranslation:_ Handles the text translation feature.\
-_ProcessImageTranslation:_ Manages text extraction from images and subsequent translation.
+_ProcessImageTranslation:_ Manages text extraction from images and subsequent translation.\
 _ProcessSpeechTranslation:_ Manages voice recognition and translation.

 ### History Use Cases

-_ClearTranslationHistory:_ Clears all entries from the translation history.
+_ClearTranslationHistory:_ Clears all entries from the translation history.\
 _DeleteSingleHistory_: Deletes individual entries from the translation history.

 ### Chatbot Use Case

-ChatbotInteraction: Manages user interactions and the chatbot, providing language practice and study support.
+ChatbotInteraction: Manages user interactions and the chatbot, providing language practice and study support.\
-Additional Use Cases
+Additional Use Cases\
-CopyOutput: Enables users to copy the translated text to the clipboard.
+CopyOutput: Enables users to copy the translated text to the clipboard.\
-SwitchToHomepage: Manages navigation back to the homepage.
+SwitchToHomepage: Manages navigation back to the homepage.\

 ## Views

 The application has a well-defined set of views that guide the user through various features:

-_SignUpView:_
+_SignUpView:_ \
-_LogInView:_
+_LogInView:_ \
-_HomepageView:_ Main dashboard for logged-in users.
+_HomepageView:_ Main dashboard for logged-in users.\
-_ProfileView:_
+_ProfileView:_ \
-_ChangePasswordView:_
+_ChangePasswordView:_ \
-_SetPreferredLanguageView:_
+_SetPreferredLanguageView:_ \
-_HistoryView:_ Shows saved translations in the user's history.
+_HistoryView:_ Shows saved translations in the user's history.\
-_ChatbotView:_ Provides an interactive interface for the chatbot.
+_ChatbotView:_ Provides an interactive interface for the chatbot.\
 Navigation is handled by _ViewManager_, which manages transitions between views, providing a seamless user experience.

 ## Attributions